10 Things You Can Do While the Sun is Up to Help You Sleep Better When the Sun Goes Down

 5. Avoid Alcohol Within 3 hours of Bedtime

 Don’t be fooled into relying on a nightcap as a sleep aid.
 Although alcohol, by nature of being a depressant, makes you drowsy, it disrupts your circadian rhythms, increases snoring and sleep apnea, and causes middle of the night awakenings which hamper your restorative REM cycles.
+The unique therapies offered by Malibu drug rehab centers can significantly aid in the recovery process.
+Looking for Los Angeles sober living residences?
+Contact Transcend Recovery Community and Sober Living services to assist you.

 TIP: If you’re accustomed to enjoying a drink in the evening, pour it as you prepare or eat you meal, allowing at least three hours for your body to metabolize the alcohol before it has to sleep.